sunesimonsen/unexpected-presentation/content/presentation.md

 ## Invalidates best practices

-Note: Unexpected will change the way you write tests.
+Note: I like to think that Unexpected changes the way you write tests.

 Note: People generally has strong opinions about testing.